jon-jacky/Piety/BRANCH.md

 Recent work in the *rewrite* branch:

 - 13 Jul 2023: make *editline* branch to *ed* branch.
-  Add *editline* module, non-blocking alternative to builtin *readline*, to use in new *pmacs* editor without append mode so you can add or delete text anywhere in the buffer at any time.
+  Add *editline* module, edit and display a string using readline control keys.
+  Add *pmacs*, edit text in lines anywhere in buffer, not just in append mode.

 - 1 Jul 2023: dmacs editor working (no longer called pmacs), merge *pmacs* branch back into *ed* branch.